Judge firms up trial date for Smollett, won't dismiss case - NewsBreak

 Judge firms up trial date for Smollett, won't dismiss case

-CHICAGO — (AP) — A judge on Friday denied a last-ditch effort to dismiss a criminal case against actor Jussie Smollett, who is accused of lying to police when he reported that he was the victim of a racist, anti-gay attack in downtown Chicago in January 2019.
+A judge on Friday denied a last-ditch effort to dismiss a criminal case against actor Jussie Smollett who is accused of lying to police when he reported that he was the victim of a racist, anti-gay attack in downtown Chicago in January 2019.

 An attorney for the former “Empire” actor said Smollett's rights were being violated since he had already performed community service and given up a $10,000 bond under a previous deal with Cook County prosecutors to drop charges.